ms609/Ternary/README.md

 (a.k.a. ternary graphs / simplex plots / Gibbs triangles / de Finetti diagrams)
 using the familiar functions of the default 'graphics' package.

-For simple use cases, generate Ternary plots using the point-and-click Shiny app:
+For simple use cases, generate ternary plots using the point-and-click Shiny app:

 ```